geek-cookbook/geek-cookbook/manuscript/recipes/paperless.md

 ### Setup data locations

 We'll need a folder to store a docker-compose configuration file and an associated environment file.
 If you're following my filesystem layout, create `/var/data/config/paperless` (*for the config*).
-We'll also need to create `/var/data/paperless` and a few subdirectories (*for the metadata*) as follows:
+We'll also need to create `/var/data/paperless` and a few subdirectories (*for the metadata*).
+Lastly, we need a directory for the database backups to reside in as well.

 ```
 mkdir /var/data/config/paperless